Counter Terrorism Department (Kurdistan Region)

-The Counter Terrorism Department (Kurdish: دژه تیرۆری كوردستان, romanized: Dijê Tirorî Kurdistan, CTD) or Counter Terrorism Unit (CT Unit) is a hybrid special forces unit and investigative agency within the Kurdistan Region Security Council (KRSC) responsible for analyzing and combating domestic and international terrorism.
+The Counter Terrorism Department (Kurdish: دژه تیرۆری كوردستان, romanized: Dijê Tirorî Kurdistan, CTD) or Counter Terrorism Unit (CT Unit) is a Peshmerga investigative agency within the Kurdistan Region Security Council (KRSC) responsible for analyzing and combating domestic and international terrorism.
 It shares its intelligence with KRSC members, in particular the Chancellor, to support counter-terrorism efforts and "protect the interests of the Kurdistan Region."

+Although the CTD is aligned with the Kurdistan Democratic Party (KDP), it frequently conducts joint operations with the Counter-Terrorism Group Kurdistan, affiliated with the Patriotic Union of Kurdistan (PUK), as well as with the Iraqi Counter-Terrorism Service across the Kurdistan Region and Iraq.

 The CTD has also been described as a military "division" of the KRSC.

 History

 The CTD was established in 2007, and has been a leading partner to the U.S.-led Coalition in targeting members of the ISIL leadership in Iraq and beyond since 2014.

 2015 Hawija operation

-On 22 October 2015, 48 special forces of the CTD conducted a rescue operation in Hawija backed by 30 US Special Operations Forces.
+On 22 October 2015, 48 members of the CTD conducted a rescue operation in Hawija backed by 30 US Delta Force operators.
 The joint U.S.-CTD force freed 69 hostages, killed more than 20 ISIL terrorists and captured 6 others, two of which were considered 'leaders', in a two hour long encounter.
 During the course of the operation, a US service member, Master Sgt.
 Joshua L. Wheeler, was killed.
 The KRSC says its intelligence indicated that the hostages, including Peshmerga officers, were to be executed the following morning as mass graves were being prepared nearby.
 It announced that there were no Kurds or Peshmerga among the rescued hostages but more than 20 were former members of the Iraqi security force.
 The US Secretary of Defense at the time, Ash Carter, called the raid 'life-saving' and expected more similar raids with Kurdish partners following the success.
 Carter added that Kurdish forces collected valuable intelligence, including documents and electronics.
 The KRSC considered the Hawija operation to be the "single most significant joint rescue operation based out of the Kurdistan region conducted deep in ISIS territory" to date.